Thanks to smartphones, recording video has never been so easy or effortless.

 Simply put: time-lapse photography is time manipulation.
 Objects and events that would normally take hours, days, months, or years can be captured and then viewed later at a much faster speed, thanks to time-lapse photography techniques.

-Before the Instagram team debuted Hyperlapse earlier this year, creating a time-lapse video with your smartphone was both tedious and, to be honest, hard.
-Hyperlapse is an iOS-only app that now allows you to create time lapses in no time at all, and without much effort.
+Before the Instagram team debuted Hyperlapse, creating a time-lapse video with your smartphone was both tedious and, to be honest, hard.
+Hyperlapse allows you to create time lapses in no time at all, and without much effort.
 It also features impressive built-in stabilisation.

-In fact the app's stabilisation feature is what makes it stand out entirely from Apple's new time-lapse feature in iOS 8.
+In fact the app's stabilisation feature is what makes it stand out entirely from Apple's time-lapse feature.
 For more information about how Hyperlapse stabilisation works, check out Pocket-lint's in-depth look at the app.

 GIFs are everywhere.
 On any given day, you'll see them on Tumblr, news sites, adverts, and any other site imaginable.